Narmstrongv/horiseon-challenge1/README.md

 # Code Refactor Starter Code

+Note to self: Repository contains quality README file with description, screenshot, and link to deployed application.

+Notes: There was an issue setting up the repository that was solved with help from a tutor.
+Hence several commits with the name 'test push #'.
+And the projects "Develop" folder was deleted.
+Before that there were several changes made to the challenge code.
+All of which are documented below.

 Index changes:
 Title in head was changed to reflect clients company Fixed broken link for 'search-engine-optimizaton' had a class when it needed id